-- Select a single, ungrouped image. - 2 Click and drag one of the green handles.
+- 1 Select a single, ungrouped image. - 2 Click and drag one of the green handles.

-NOTE Hold down the Shift key as you drag to maintain the image's proportions.
+- Hold down the Shift key as you drag to maintain the image's proportions. - Adding equipment associations to an image will force it back to its original size.